bu-ist/bux-grader-configuration/README.md

-# edX External Grader Configuration
+# BUx Grader Configuration

-Bootstrapping of external "pull" graders for your [edX](https://www.edx.org/) course.
+Bootstrapping of BUx external grader environments for use with the [BUx Grader Framework](https://github.com/bu-ist/bux-grader-framework).

 Provisioning is accomplished using [Ansible](http://www.ansible.com/home).